• Skip to main content

 Key Takeaways

-• AI agents are arriving in newsrooms, but most outlets lack governance.
+• AI agents are landing in newsrooms, but most outlets lack governance.

-• Newsrooms need provenance tracking, written policy and decision logs.
+• Newsrooms need provenance tracking, written policies, and decision logs.

-• Without governance, agentic AI’s speed comes with accountability risk.
+• Without governance, agentic AI’s speed creates accountability gaps.

 Over the past few months, that vision has become product strategy.
 At CES, I sat in on Lenovo’s keynote, where the company introduced Qira, an always-on AI that will ship as a built-in layer across its devices going forward.
 The important shift, as I wrote at the time, is that Qira isn’t positioned as a single, self-contained brain.
 Instead, it’s an “orchestrator of agents,” routing users to other services—ChatGPT, Perplexity, or others—based on what the request calls for.